The three types of compassion

 - Can wisdom realizing emptiness and great compassion manifest simultaneously?

-Geshe Yeshi Lhundup is a senior Dharma teacher at Drepung Loseling Monastery, where he has taught for over 20 years.
-He has also frequently taught in English at Dharma centers in the U.S. Geshe Yeshi began his studies at Drepung Loseling in 1975 and obtained his Geshe Lharampa degree in 1996.
+Khenpo Yeshi Lhundup is Abbot at Drepung Loseling Monastery, a position he began in 2024.
+Previously he was a senior Dharma teacher there for over 20 years.
+He has also frequently taught at Dharma centers in the U.S. Khenpo Yeshi teaches in English.
+Khenpo Yeshi began his studies Drepung Loseling in 1975 and obtained his Geshe Lharampa degree in 1996.
 Beginning in 1998, he studied at Gyuto Tantric Monastery for seven years, ranking the highest position in his class in 2005.
 He later served for a year as the chief disciplinarian of Gyuto Tantric Monastery.
-Geshe Yeshi has studied with many great masters of the 20th century, especially with the great scholar Khensur Yeshi Thupten and Gen Nyima Gyaltsen.
-He is also the nephew of one of Sravasti Abbey’s other cherished teachers, Geshe Yeshe Thabkhe.
+Khenpo Yeshi has studied with many great masters of the 20th Century, especially with the great scholar Khensur Yeshi Thupten and Gen Nyima Gyaltsen.
+He is also the nephew of one of the Abbey’s other cherished teachers, Geshe Yeshe Thabkhe.
+Khenpo Yeshi has taught Tsongkhapa’s Illumination of the Thought, a commentary on Chandrakirti’s Supplement to the Middle Way at Sravasti Abbey (and via Zoom) from 2019-2022.